 5. PLATO Air-Dried Fish Dog Treats

-PLATO Air-Dried Fish Dog Treats use whole Baltic herring, air-dried to retain nutrients and flavor.
-They are ideal for owners looking to boost their dog’s omega intake with a simple, natural treat.
+PLATO Air-Dried Fish Dog Treats use sustainably wild-caught Baltic herring, air-dried to preserve nutrients without artificial additives.
+They're ideal for owners looking to supplement their dog's diet with natural sources of omega 3 and 6, and for dogs who enjoy fishy flavors.

 - No grains or artificial flavors